Zhang Jingsheng: Utopian society

 Zhang placed great importance in urban planning and architecture.
 His envisioned Ministry of Engineering would connect all parts of China through a highway system and maintain infrastructure and public utilities.
 Cities would be redesigned to embody aesthetic values.
 He sought to transform the capital, Beijing (which he saw as chaotic and full of "ugly, weak, and weary" residents), into "Beautiful Beijing", a planned circular city with a radius of roughly 50 mi, modeled on urban planner Ebenezer Howard's concept of a garden city.
 The new Beijing would be divided into five sectors, zoned for arts, education, residences, commerce, and industry, each divided by large tree-lined boulevards flanked by expanses of fields and farmland.
 These would be arranged radially around a massive central plaza and a grand Memorial Temple (an enormous stone tower), which would lie on the site of a demolished Tienanmen Square and Forbidden City.
 The headquarters of major state institutions would be arranged around the temple.

-Confucianism (alongside all religious systems) would be uprooted and replaced with what Zhang called a "Faith of Worship of Love and Beauty" (愛與美的信仰和崇拜 (Ài yǔ měide xìnyǎng hé chóngbài)).
+Confucianism (alongside all religious systems) would be uprooted and replaced with what Zhang called a "Faith of Worship of Love and Beauty".
 This new religion would celebrate the lives of past heroic ancestors through a continuously updated collection of poems, which would serve as the sole religious text and a core component of education.
 Burial would be abolished; the remains of deceased citizens would be stored either as ashes in the Memorial Temple, or as scattered remains in the catacombs below.
 The deceased would be placed in one of these locations based on the testimonials collected from their friends and family, alongside information collected from their own diaries.